-This Appendix accompanies, but is not part of, Section 5.
-It provides guidance on applying the requirements of Section 5 paragraph 5.7B for presenting discontinued operations.
-The example illustrates the presentation of comprehensive income in two statements and the classification of expenses within profit by function.
-A columnar format is used in order to present a single line item as required by paragraph 5.7B, while still complying with the requirement of the Act to show totals for ordinary activities of items such as turnover, profit or loss before taxation and tax.
+This appendix accompanies, but is not part of, Section 5.
+It provides guidance on applying the requirements of Section 5 paragraph 5.7D for presenting discontinued operations.
+The example illustrates the presentation of comprehensive income in a single statement and the classification of expenses within profit by function.
+A columnar format is used in order to present a single line item as required by paragraph 5.7D, while still complying with the requirements of the Act to show totals for ordinary activities of items such as turnover, profit or loss before taxation and tax.